PentaHelix/pentahelix.github.io/_posts/2015-07-10-[chrawl]-Devlog-16:-Environmental-Engineering.md

 My main focus this week was to make the game look better.

 ##ASCII Effect
-I tweaked the ASCII Effect to be less confusing by slightly increasing the resolution, as well as adjusting the backdrop darkness for the characters to the actual darkness
+I tweaked the ASCII Effect to be less confusing by slightly increasing the resolution, as well as adjusting the backdrop darkness for the characters.
+So instead of just taking the pixel brightness and dividing it by a fixed value, it is now divided by 1/8 to 8/8 (depending on which character is being displayed)
 ![Altered ASCII Effect]